andersoncardoso/dotfiles/README.md

 - zsh - configuration for the zshell
 - gitconfig - my gitconfig file
 - terminator - terminator solarized theme
-- virtualenvwrapper - hooks for better prompts on zsh

 ##To install:

-### Automatic:

 To install any configuration automatically just use the rake tasks: